naykel76/2703_assignment2/public/docs/assignment_2.md

 8.  -   [x] After user registration, login, or logout, appropriate redirections should be provided.
 E.g. if user logs in from the details page, then after user logs in, s/he should be redirected back to that page.
     -   _this is handled by the intended method and is a built in part or Laravel_
     -   [x] tested with `/products/create`
-    -   [ ] _set up login modal???_

-9.  -   [ ] When restaurant users add a new dish, the dish name must be unique for that restaurant, not across restaurants.
+9.  -   [x] When restaurant users add a new dish, the dish name must be unique for that restaurant, not across restaurants.
 This is an extension of requirement 4.
-    -   [ ] _used custom rule_
+    -   [x] _used custom rule_

 10. -   [x] When restaurant users add a dish, s/he can upload a photo for that dish.
 This photo will be displayed when this dish displayed.